twumasij/Rest-API-Login/README.md

-# Rest API Login System
+# Secure REST API Login System

 A secure REST API login system that authenticates users by verifying their credentials and issuing a token for protected access.
 This project ensures secure communication between clients and servers, allowing authenticated requests to access sensitive data or perform specific actions.
 Ideal for developers looking to implement robust user authentication in their applications.

-# Secure REST API Login System

-This project implements a secure REST API login system using Flask, SQLAlchemy, and JWT for token-based authentication.
+This project uses Flask, SQLAlchemy, and JWT for token-based authentication.

 ## Features